apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 show_batch(a)
 ```

-We can see that the original images changed to have different size, variations
+You can see that the original images changed to have different size, variations
+in color and lighting.
+This changes follow the specified transformations stated
-in color and lighting and we are now ready to go to the next step: **Create the
+in the pipeline and you are now ready to go to the next step: **Create the
 architecture**.

 ## 2. Create Neural Network

 Convolutional neural networks are a great tool to capture the spatial
-relationship of images, for this reason they have become the gold standard for
+relationship of pixel values within images, for this reason they have become the
+gold standard for
 computer vision.
-For this example we will create a small convolutional neural
+In this example you will create a small convolutional neural
+network using what you learned from the [3.
+Create a Neural Network]() part of the tutorial.
-network.
-First we create two functions that will create the two type of blocks
+First you can set up two functions that will generate the two type of blocks
-we'll use, the convolutional and the dense block and then we will create an
+you will use, the convolutional and the dense block.
+Then you will create an
 entire network based on these two blocks.

 ```{.python .input}